-Figure 4-6: Map of Critical Resource Areas in Westhampton vicinity
+Figure 4-7: Critical Resource Areas in Westhampton area of Southampton Town

-4.5.4.2 Review standards
+4.5.4.2 CRA development: Review standards

 The Commission's review pursuant to this section shall be limited to compliance with the standards and guidelines set forth in Volume 1, Chapter 5 of this Plan and the protection for the critical resource feature(s) designated in the Plan.
 The Commission shall review conformance with guidelines set forth in Volume 1, Chapter 5 of this Plan.